 We do not profess to be environmental angels we are normal students: we like beer, bacon and cheap holidays.
 But, realising that there is a fundamental need to change our lifestyles, we want to prove to ourselves and the public that it is possible to live a low-carbon lifestyle.

 Sunshine Solar comes to the aid of the British Red Cross!

 Sunshine Solar were delighted to be able to help the British Red Cross at the recent Sandringham Flower Show.

 They needed a power solution to power two laptops and a projector.
 Their first thought was to hire a generator, but in view of the noise and pollution issues they wanted to opt for a green answer.

 On the day, we arrived equipped with a simple quick and easy to install system and set about the task.
 We set up two systems one just powering a laptop showing a slide show and one running a laptop, projector and speakers to run a number of DVDs illustrating the work of the Red cross in the UK and Worldwide.

-The equipment we used for each system was a 46 Watt Solar Panel, 5amp regulator, 110amp Leisure battery and a 1000w-2000w Inverter.
+The equipment we used for each system was a Sunshine Solar Panel Monocrystalline 46 Watt 12 Volt, 5amp regulator, 110amp Leisure battery and a 1000w-2000w Inverter.